Imagine this scenario.

 The era of “configure once and forget” is over.

-Reliable email at scale now requires architectural depth, exactly the strategies found in high-resilience ISV playbooks:
+Reliable email at scale now requires architectural depth, specifically, the strategies found in high-resilience ISV playbooks:

 1. Email Abstraction Layer

-Your product should talk to an internal messaging layer rather than directly to a single ESP.
+Your product should integrate with an internal messaging layer rather than directly with a single ESP.

 This enables: